 Ranging in size from low to tall, the versatile Balance Units by Content by Conran are free standing and create perfect room dividers.

-As with all small space furniture, storage for small homes is best when multifunctional.
+As with all small space furniture, storage for small homes is best when multifunctional and highly versatile.
+You’ll be amazed at how many opportunities there are around your home to add in extra storage – in style.

 Browse: Top 10 Mirrors with Shelves